![]() |

 Building the dial

-The easiest way to build and test your dial is to run the program at the largest screen size possible, press the PRINT SCREEN button on your keyboard, open a graphics package and paste the image.
-You can now crop and manipulate this image ensuring that you keep the same aspect ratio.
+The easiest way to build and test your dial is to run the program and print PDF.
+This makes a PDF file and plots only the hour angles and gnome angle but no hours are written as this is intended as a design aid rather than to be used directly.
+If you want these then please open the program to at the largest screen size possible, press the PRINT SCREEN button on your keyboard, open a graphics package and paste the image.
+You can now crop and manipulate this image, ensuring that you keep the same aspect ratio.

-On these examples I printed the results on an A4 sheet, fixed them to hardboard and built the gnome using thick copper wire.
-The sundials are accurate to 5 minutes... not bad for just a few minutes, work and a great student science project.
+I used the print screen method on these two examples where I printed the results on an A4 sheet then fixed them to hardboard and built the gnome using thick copper wire.
+The sundials are accurate to 5 minutes, which is not bad for just a minutes work and is a great school science project.

-When you build your dial, may I suggest you have a light background onto which the shadow falls.
-Common sense really, but it is a bit annoying not to be able to read your sundial after all your effort.
+When you build your dial, can I suggest that you have a light background onto which the shadow falls.
+Common sense really, but it can be a bit annoying not to be able to read your sundial after all your work.

 What if the wall is not vertical?

-This is advanced stuff, but it perfectly possible to get an accurate dial working on a non-vertical wall.
+Now this is advanced stuff but it perfectly possible to get an accurate dial working on a non-vertical wall.
 You could even make this a feature.
 The first thing is to measure the slope of the wall in the north-south direction.
 Once you have this, say the wall slopes backwards by 5 degrees, then add this figure to your latitude, and the sundial will work just fine.

 The Equation-of-Time.

 The sundial measures the position of the sun relative to the surface of the earth.
-This position obviously changes throughout the day as the sun travels overhead, but surprisingly also varies throughout the year.
-There are two reasons for this; the first is the Earth moves round the Sun in a slightly elliptical orbit, the second is the Earth is tilted by about 23°, resulting in the height of the Sun changing between summer and winter.
+This position obviously changes throughout the day as the sun travels overhead, but surprisingly it also varies throughout the year.
+There are two reasons for this; the first is the Earth moves round the Sun in a slightly elliptical orbit, the second is the Earth is tilted by about 23?, resulting in the height of the Sun changing between summer and winter.
 Both of these influence how the sundial is read and the error equation is calculated and drawn by the program.
-It is called the Equation of Time.
+It is called the Equation of Time. for more information have a look here.

-When the Equation of Time is positive, this shows that the "sun time" is ahead of "earth time" and this time needs to be subtracted from the time that the sundial shows.
+When the Equation of Time is positive it shows that the sun time is ahead of earth time and you need to subtract this from the time the sundial shows.

 Make a window sundial.